Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 1. Get Educated.

-Ask questions, understand the laws for your state.
-It helps a person prepare and feel less vulnerable.
+Ask questions, understand state law for where you live.
+It helps a person prepare for a divorce and feel less vulnerable.

 2. Get Prepared.